GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔴 2024-06-02 02:50 UTC

+Our SSL certificate has expired.
+You won't be able to access GuidedTrack until it's renewed.
+We're working on it.

 ## 🔵 2024-05-07 09:13 UTC

 GuidedTrack is behaving well.
 The infrastructure change appears to have gone almost without an issue.